MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-classifier.md

 When you create a model, you are creating a new SharePoint content type.
 A SharePoint content type represents a category of documents that have common characteristics and share a collection of columns or metadata properties for that particular content.
 SharePoint Content Types are managed through the [Content types gallery]().
 For our example, when we create the model, we will be creating a new *Contract Renewal* content type.

-Click **Advanced settings** if you want to map this model to an existing content type in the SharePoint Content types gallery to use its schema.
+Select **Advanced settings** if you want to map this model to an existing content type in the SharePoint Content types gallery to use its schema.
+Note that while you can use an existing content type to leverage its schema to help with identification and classification, you will still need to train your model to extract information from files it identifies.
 ![Advanced settings](../media/content-understanding/advanced-settings.png)

 ## Add your example files

 On the model home page, you can add your examples files you will need to help train the model to identify your document type.

+**Note: Embed the "Add your training set" video here.**

 > [!Note]
-> The same files should be used for both classifier and [extractor training]().
+> The same files should be used for both classifier and [extractor training](create-an-extractor.md).
 You always have the option to add more later, but typically you should add a full set of example files.
 You will label some to train your model, and test the remaining unlabeled ones to evaluate model fitness.

 For your training set, you will want to use both positive examples, and negative examples:
 - Positive example: Documents that represent the document type.
 They contain strings and information that would always be in this type of document.
 - Negative example: Documents that do not represent the document type.
 They are missing strings and information that needs to be present in this type of document.

 You will want to use at least five positive examples and one negative examples to train your model.
-You will want to have additional ones to test your model.
+You will want to have additional ones to test your model after training.

 To add sample files: